Why Are (Some) Males’ Egos So Fragile?

 We live in a culture that has promoted male supremacy from the start—note that under the Constitution before Amendments 15 and 19, only men with property could vote.
 Some supporters of Judge Kavanaugh's appointment to the Supreme Court, too, seem to take for granted the notion that women should submit to males’ (deserved) power.
-As Dr. Christine Blasey Ford gave testimony to the Senate Judiciary Committee in which she reaffirmed her allegation that Kavanaugh sexual assaulted her, himpathy was expected, not empathy for a woman’s trauma.
+As Dr. Christine Blasey Ford gave testimony to the Senate Judiciary Committee, in which she reaffirmed her allegation that Kavanaugh sexually assaulted her, sympathy was expected, not empathy for a woman’s trauma.

 Where does this sense of entitlement come from?